The Secret to Creating a Cult Brand

 4. Create a Community

 To achieve cult brand status, you need to give your evangelists a place to congregate.

 It can be a dedicated online community like the Tesla Engagement Platform or a social media community like Girlfriend Collective’s Instagram, which has almost half a million followers.
 You could also create multiple options, as Peloton has with its app and social media communities.

 Another way to create a sense of belonging among your loyal customers is to follow the lead of Gwyneth Paltrow’s cult brand Goop, and host live multi-day events.

 In a world where everything seems to change overnight, brands that can offer a consistent experience can form cult-like followings around them.

 Take Harley-Davidson, for example.
 Its consistent design, appeal to craftsmanship, and symbolic power of the brand has created a loyal following for over 150 years, unlike any other motorcycle brand.
 Harley-Davidson events can draw in hundreds of thousands of brand loyalists from all over the world to share their fanaticism.

 Take Your Brand Further

-To create a cult brand, you’ve got to build on a strong foundation.
-If you’re ready to build onto an existing brand or launch a new brand, it’s time to invest in brand guidelines and more that will take your brand higher and further than you ever thought possible.
-With Frontify’s style guides, you can create an instantly recognizable brand that appeals to customers in deep, enduring ways.
-Learn more at Frontify.com about our software for brand guidelines, workflow management and more.
+To create a cult brand, you’ve got to build a strong foundation.
+If you’re ready to build onto an existing brand or launch a new one, it’s time to invest in Frontify.
+With our cloud-based brand management platform, everyone involved with your company will have access to the latest and greatest brand information.
+With Frontify, you can create an instantly recognizable, consistent brand that will help turn customers into fanatics.